PGY2 Pediatric Pharmacy Residency

 Katie Malloy, PharmD, BCPPS; Clinical Pharmacy Specialist, Pediatrics/Neonatology

-Colleen Scherer, PharmD, BCPS, MPA; Coordinator, Children’s Hospital Pharmacy
+Colleen Scherer, PharmD, MPA, BCPS; Pharmacy Manager, Children’s Hospital Pharmacy and Summey Medical Pavilion

 Kathy Sprott, PharmD, BCPS; BCPPS, Clinical Pharmacy Specialist, Pediatrics/Transplant; Affiliate Assistant Professor, Clinical Pharmacy and Outcomes Sciences